Carlo47/NTCthermostat/README.md

   T    = BETA / ln(Rt / Roo)           Temperature as a function of measured resistance
 ```
-In the Steinhart-Hart equation BETA denotes the characteristic parameter of the NTC.
+In the Beta-Formula $\beta$ denotes the characteristic parameter of the NTC.
 It can be taken from the data sheet of the NTC or calculated from 2 resistance
 measurements at different temperatures:
 ```